Keysight/infragraph/docs/src/background.md

 * Node or vertex represents an entity like a component, device, user, router, etc
 * Edge represents a relationship between nodes
 * Propety or annotation stores additional information about nodes or edges

+[GraphIt](https://github.com/Keysight/graphit) is a schema used to describe AI/HPC infrastructure and is based on the following core principles:

+* logical infrastructure can be described using graph concepts such as vertexes and edges
+    * vertexes are device instances
+    * an edge is 2 device instances separated by a link
+    * a path is a collection of connections
+* there is a difference between logical infrastructure and physical definition
+* logical infrastructure should be composable
+* logical infrastructure is loosely coupled to physical definitions
+* due to the possible scale of AI/HPC deployments, logical infrastructure needs to be scalable without duplicating content
+* use [OpenAPIArt](https://github.com/open-traffic-generator/openapiart) to create declarative APIs and Models and optionally auto-generate the following artifacts:
+    * [Redocly documentation](openapi.html) of APIs and Models
+    * Fluent Python/Go SDKs over REST/Protobuf transports